-Invisalign® aligners prove that effective orthodontic treatment doesn’t have to be difficult.
-These ingenious appliances have helped millions straighten their teeth and achieve better-looking smiles, and they can help you too.
+Invisalign® and SureSmile® aligners prove that effective orthodontic treatment doesn’t have to be difficult.
+These clear aligners have helped millions straighten their teeth and achieve better-looking smiles, and they can help you too.

-Invisalign® aligners are an effective and discreet orthodontic treatment option that are worn comfortably over your teeth to continuously adjust alignment and spacing.
+Invisalign® and SureSmile® aligners are effective and discreet orthodontic treatment options, worn comfortably over your teeth to continuously adjust alignment and spacing.

-Invisalign® aligners are custom-made using models of both your current teeth and the end result you hope to achieve.
-With Invisalign® aligners, you will switch to new aligners about every two weeks with each set shifting the teeth slightly—this continues until you have achieved your final results, which usually takes about two years.
+Invisalign® and SureSmile® clear aligners are custom-made using models of both your current teeth and the end result you hope to achieve.
+With Invisalign® or SureSmile®, you will switch to new aligners about every two weeks.
+Each new set of aligners shifts your teeth slightly and continues until you have achieved your final results, which usually take about two years.

 How does the Invisalign® process work?